TeamNexile/jk-workshop-docs/index.md

 ## Getting started

-Head over in the [Getting started](/getting-started/) to get started on your journey!
+Head over in the [Getting started](/getting-started/) page to get started on your journey!